 - Swelling may also be seen and infection is often possible in the form of fungal infection.

 Treatment for Ingrown toenails

 Treatment in most cases is simply to soak the toe in warm salt water 3-4 times a day.
 This is often a simple answer to the question of how to treat an ingrown toenail.

 If your toe is infected, or you have diabetes, or you have unusually bad foot circulation, seek medical attention from a doctor immediately.

-When trimming your nails, cut straight across the toenail.
+- To prevent an ingrown toenail, cut straight across the nail.
 Do not round the corners of the toenail as this is thought to encourage growth down into the toe.
 Do not attempt to cut out the ingrowth yourself.
-Some people may advocate home remedies although the medical profession will advise against it as this will only encourage the nail to grow back the same way again.

-A Chiropodist or Podiatrist will usually elevate the troublesome section of the nail, make a V-shaped cut and attempt to stretch the surrounding soft tissue with a cotton bud.
-If the toenail is infected with a nail fungal infection then treatment with oral antibiotics or local antifungal treatment is necessary.
+- A Chiropodist or Podiatrist will usually elevate the troublesome section of the nail, make a V-shaped cut and attempt to stretch the surrounding soft tissue with a cotton bud.

-It may be done under local anesthetic with any bad tissue being removed.
-The nail matrix is then treated with Phenol to prevent re-growth.
+It may be done under local anaesthetic with any bad tissue being removed.
+The nail matrix is then treated with Phenol to prevent re-growth at the sides.